 Why do we have calls for bingo?

 There are several reason bingo calls occur and over time, the calls for bingo numbers are just as famous as the game itself, even slipping into common English slag over time.
 The calls and rhymes made by bingo announcers as they unveil the balls from the raffle, be they br hosting 70 ball or 90 ball bingo, are a important part of the whole experience in that they add some entertainment value and some practical value, too.
 And, perhaps even more importantly, they are part of bingo tradition that we all know and love so luckily, even in a gambling environment that is always changing, bingo calls are still present.

 They are important because they give clairty to players.
 Just in case you miss a number, you might well hear the call associated with that and then not miss one of your all important lucky numbers you have noted down.
 They also add a sense of humour, with traditional calls and modern ones having a sense of wit and humour that Britain is known for.
 It may not be as acceptable as it once was to call the number 88 ‘two fat ladies,’ but even the modern, more inclusive and politically correct options have a sense of cheekiness to them that bingo announcers were once famed for.

 New bingo calls – The Millennial Effect

-Most places will use a mixture of classic bingo calls and new ones and this mixture of past and present is definitely something that makes modern bingo great.
+Most places will use a mixture of classic bingo rhymes and new ones and this mixture of past and present is definitely something that makes modern bingo great.
 Here we have some of the new calls from bingo that include references to modern pop stars like Taylor Swift and J-Lo, as well some social media bits that we are sure millennial players will get the hang of pretty quickly.

 Number 1 - YOLO